Exponential Convergence Rates of Classification Errors on Learning with SGD and Random Features: Notation and Useful Propositions

 Thus we have

-which completes the proof. \end{proof} The following inequality is from Proposition 3 in \cite{rudi2017generalization}.
-It is a generalization of the Bernstein inequality to random operators on separable Hilbert space and used in Lemma \ref{lem3} to derive the concentration of integral operators. \begin{prop}[Bernstein’s inequality for sum of random operators] Let $V$ be a separable Hilbert space and let $X_1, X_2, \ldots , X_n$ be a sequence of independent and identically distributed self-adjoint random operators on $V$.
+which completes the proof. \end{proof} The following inequality is a generalization of the Bernstein inequality to random operators on separable Hilbert space and used in Lemma \ref{lem3} to derive the concentration of integral operators. \begin{prop}[Proposition 3 in \cite{rudi2017generalization}] Let $V$ be a separable Hilbert space and let $X_1, X_2, \ldots , X_n$ be a sequence of independent and identically distributed self-adjoint random operators on $V$.
 Assume that $\mathbb{E}X_i = 0$ and there exists $B > 0$ such that $\|X_i\|_{\mathrm{op}} \leq B$ almost surely for any $1\leq i\leq n$.
 Let S be the positive operator such that $\mathbb{E}X_i^2 \leq S$.
 Then for any $\delta \in (0,1]$, the following inequality holds with probability at least $1-\delta$:

 where $\beta = \log \frac{2 \mathrm{tr} S}{\|S\|_{\mathrm{op}} \delta}.$ \end{prop}